 Make sure that your servers can see the customers and your customers can see the servers at all times.
 The floor plan of the dining area must include space for operations.
 Leave enough isle gaps between your seats for proper service.

 Seating is another unnoticed part of restaurant interior design.
 The type of seats you use impact your customer’s psychology and the experience as well.
-Ever noticed how QSRs like McDonald’s and Subway have seats that are comfortable but not exactly the type you would want to keep sitting in.
+Ever noticed how QSRs like McDonald’s and Subway have seats that are comfortable but not exactly the type you would want to keep sitting on.
 At the same time, they give a very light feeling.
 All this impacts the customers to be fast eaters and not stay.
-On the other hand, Starbucks has comfortable seats, recliners and sofas that are heavy and cushioned.
-This prompts the customers to stay longer and keep ordering more coffee.
+On the other hand, Starbucks has comfortable seats, recliners, and sofas that are heavy and cushioned.
+This prompts customers to stay longer and keep ordering more coffee.
 The same can be said for fine dining restaurants.
 Mixing alternate seating methods like swings or hammocks also have the same effect and prompt the customer to relax and stay.
 Swings, on the other hand, remind one of childhood and speed.
 This makes the customer sitting on it to order impulsively and eat fast.

 Then there are shades which are big no-nos.
 Gray, brown and purple come in this category.
 While grey is dreary and tired, brown reminds one of burnt food and purple is associated with less popular foods like eggplants or brinjals.

 Believe it or not, scent marketing is a thing.
 Think about what happens when you pass by Wengers, Cinnabon or Starbucks.
 The smell of their products overpowers you and stimulates you to walk into the store.
-This may sound far-fetched but according to a study, the right scents can actually increase your food sales by 300% so make sure you include it in your restaurant interior design.
+This may sound far-fetched, but according to a study, the right scents can increase your food sales by 300% so make sure you include it in your restaurant interior design.
 In fact, according to the University of Paderborn, scents increased impulse buying by 6%, buying intention by 14.8%, and the length of a customer’s stay by 15.9%.

 Letting some smells float in from the kitchen can induce appetite.
 You can either go for an open kitchen for this or even manage ventilation in this manner.
 Another thing that you can do is go for artificial scents.
-Just like colours, different scents create different emotions in people.
+Just like colors, different scents create different emotions in people.

 Now coming to the type of music, that also depends on your clientele.
 For a high-end restaurant instrumental works best.
 Having a live piano is the best thing you can do if you run a fine dining restaurant.
 For restaurants that are not exactly fine dining but not QSR’s as well popular trending music is a good choice.
-Use faster beats for rush hour and relaxed slow tempo beats for off hours.
+Use faster beats for rush hour and relaxed, slow tempo beats for off-hours.